-Both serial lines of GMB HR246 can be buffered in RS 232, RS 422, RS 485, Current Loop or TTL.
+Of the two asynchronous serial lines of GMB HR168 the first (primary) can be buffered in RS 232, RS 422, RS 485, Current Loop or TTL while the second (auxiliary) only in RS 232 or TTL.

 By software the serial lines can be programmed to operate with all the standard physical protocols, through the settings of some internal registers of the used Mini Module.
 In addition any logic protocols can be supported, in fact it depends completely on software management.